 - Subtle emanation from the brain.

-- Consciousness of subjective sensations.
+- The consciousness of subjective sensations.

 That property of the phosphene explains why during ‟solar prodigies”, witnesses felt a sensation of heat or cool.
 In Lourdes, that release of heat caused a nearly instant drying of the grass and clothing, even though it had just rained.